-- Fines: the fines range from $750 to $1,000 or equivalent number of hours of community service (Las Vegas courts usually impose a net $1,100 fine for a second-offense DUI);
+- Fines: the fines range from $750 to $1,000 or the equivalent number of hours of community service (Las Vegas courts usually impose a net $1,200 fine for a second-offense DUI);

-- Jail: 10 days in jail or 10 days of house arrest or residential confinement (the court can impose up to 6 months in jail);
+- Jail: 10 days in jail or 10 days of house arrest or house arrest (the court can impose up to 6 months in jail);

 - VIP: attendance at a victim impact panel (VIP) (a presentation sponsored by the Mothers Against Drunk Driving (MADD);

-- Counseling: an alcohol/drug dependency evaluation that costs $100 and possible additional counseling if recommended regardless of the defendant’s alcohol level as provided in NRS 484C.400;
+- Mandatory chemical dependency evaluation.
+An alcohol/drug dependency evaluation that costs $100 and possible additional counseling may be ordered regardless of the defendant's alcohol level as provided in NRS 484C.400;

 - Vehicle Registration Suspension: suspension of the defendant's vehicle registration for five days under NRS 484C.520; and